 Invasions are a weekly event which offer another source of reputation and a chance at epic items.
 You will get your first opportunity to try a mini invasion after upgrading your garrison to level 2.
 This should occur as you level through the first zone and will allow you to see what an invasion is like before you get a full scale assault at 100.

 Once you reach max level, these events are triggered organically.
-What this means is, as you fight powerful foes among the enemy factions of Draenor (generally in and around the areas for Apexis Crystal Missions) you’ll draw their attention and an enemy force will eventually prepare to attack your Garrison.
+What this means is, as you fight powerful foes among the enemy factions of Draenor (see map) you’ll draw their attention and an enemy force will eventually prepare to attack your Garrison.
 When that happens, the commander outside your Town Hall will have a quest for you, allowing you to trigger the invasion.

 - Invasion – follow the sergeant